-a.
-Pat Search.
-An inspection of an inmate, using the hands, that does not require the inmate to remove clothing.
+b.
+Pat search.
+An inspection of an inmate using the hands does not require the inmate to remove clothing.
 The inspection includes a search of the inmate's clothing and personal effects.
-A metal detector search may be done under the same circumstances.]
+Staff may conduct a pat search of an inmate on a routine or random basis to control contraband.